/Compensation of PA Distortion for 6G Communication Systems

 Compensation of PA Distortion for 6G Communication Systems

-You will combat nonlinear distortion in 6G power amplifiers.
+You will combat nonlinear distortion of power amplifiers in 6G

-Compared with 5G, the coming 6G wireless communications will have a wider frequency band, higher transmission rate and spectrum efficiency, greater connection capacity, shorter delay, broader coverage, and more robust anti-interference capability to satisfy various network requirements.
-The millimeter-wave and sub-Terahertz bands are envisioned as candidate bands to provide large bandwidths supporting 10s to 100s Gbps data rate.
-Non-linearity in hardware components such as mixers and power amplifiers (PA) is a critical issue.
+Non-linearity of power amplifiers (PA) is a critical issue in communication system.
 The nonlinearity generates spectral re-growth, which leads to adjacent channel interference and violations of the out-of-band emissions standards mandated by regulatory bodies.
 It also causes in-band distortion, which degrades the bit-error rate (BER) and data throughput of the communication system.
 To avoid nonlinear distortions, the PA is intentionally backed off to a linear region with lower transmission power.
 However, this significantly degrades the power efficiency and the communications range.
 Alternatively, pre-compensating the distortion would allow operation in a more power-efficient region of the PA.
-Digital pre-distortion (DPD) is the technique to increase linearity or compensate for non-linearity in power amplifiers.
-However, as the bandwidth increases, more complex DPD models and algorithms are required and must operate at higher data rate, which significantly increases the power consumption of the DPD system.
-The need of low-cost and good performance DPD algorithms in 5G system is ever increasing.
+Digital pre-distortion (DPD) is a widely used technique to enhance linearity and compensate for non-linearity in power amplifiers.
+Meanwhile, advanced PA technologies, such as the Doherty PA and envelope tracking, aim to improve efficiency not only at peak output power but also in the back-off region, making them highly suitable for modern high-PAPR signals.
+Efficiently compensating for the non-linearity of these technologies across different frequency bands, including FR2 and FR3, remains an open and challenging area of research.
+Addressing these challenges is key to achieving both higher efficiency and better linearity in next-generation wireless communication systems.

 The successful candidate will have the following skills: